TeamPuzel/strawberry/design/specification.md

 - Types are pascal case, such as `MyType`.
 - Generic types are pascal case, not single letters; `<Key, Value>` not `<K, V>`.
   The exception to this would be code so generic that there's no good name, then feel free to use a letter.
-- Constants are upper case, such as 'MY_CONSTANT`.
-- Functions and value bindings are snake case, such as `fun draw(_ plane: some Plane, from origin: Origin)`
+- Functions, constant and value bindings are snake case, such as `fun draw(_ plane: some Plane, from origin: Origin)`

 Pascal case should follow modern convention of capitalizing acronyms, like `Ascii` not `ASCII`.

 This naming convention effectively ensures that types, constants and members practically never collide.
-Compilers should warn if these conventions are not followed.
+Compilers should warn if these conventions are not followed, this is critical as ambiguity can interfere with category disambiguation syntax such as `value.Category.function()`

 As a rule of thumb however, if a function has a name with multiple words it's probably badly named.
 The language uses argument labels which mix the name and arguments more naturally.